saryazdi/Duckietown-Object-Detection-LFV/README.md

       [CONTAINER]$ source /code/catkin_ws/devel/setup.bash

-   From here, you can view all of the parameters of the pure pursuit algorithm by running:
+   From here, you can view the names of all of the parameters related to pure pursuit and duckiebot detection by running:

-      [CONTAINER]$ rosparam list | grep pure_pursuit
+      [CONTAINER]$ rosparam list | grep -E 'pure_pursuit|duckiebot_detection'

    And from that list, you can change the value of any parameter by running: